 Acidity is the sharpness you experience when you take a sip of coffee.
 This taste experience can vary a lot from being crisp, like apples or grapes, to a higher level of citric acid, such as orange, lemon or lime.

-- We see a decrease in the rate at which the coffee is increasing in temperature at this point, despite the fact that they may be adding a similar amount of heat.
+We see a decrease in the rate at which the coffee is increasing in temperature at this point, even though they may be adding a similar amount of heat.
 Failure to add enough heat can stall the roast and "bake" the coffee, resulting in poor cup quality.

 Many people talk about sweetness when describing a coffee and it is important to understand what happens to the naturally occurring sugars during roasting.

-- Of particular importance to us are the chlorogenic acids (CGAs).
-One of the key goals of roasting is to try to react these unpleasant acids away without creating negative flavors, or driving off the desirable aromatic components of the coffee.
+Of importance to us are the chlorogenic acids (CGAs).
+One of the key goals of roasting is to try to react these unpleasant acids away without creating negative flavors or driving off the desirable aromatic components of the coffee.
 Some other acids are stable throughout the roasting process, such as quinic acid, which can add a pleasing, clean finish to a coffee.

 Most of the aromatics in a good cup of coffees are created during roasting through one of three groups of processes: Maillard reactions, caramelization and Strecker degradation, another type of chemical reaction involving amino acids.
 These are all brought about by the heat during roasting and can result in the creation of over eight hundred different volatile aromatic compounds that flavor the cup of coffee.

 Although more aromatic compounds have been recorded in coffee than in wine, an individual coffee will only have a selection of these different volatiles.
 That said, the smell of freshly roasted coffee is so complex that all attempts to manufacture a realistic, synthetic version of this smell have failed.

 Feel Free to contact us with other questions, concerns or ideas!